History of Saint Catharine of Siena School

 Saint Catharine of Siena School had been providing Catholic education for the children of Immaculate Conception Parish in Birdsboro.
 In 1988 the two parishes joined together to form Saint Catharine of Siena Regional School with an enrollment of 610 students.

 In 1995 Saint Catharine of Siena’s congregation dedicated a new church which was built on twenty-seven acres in the center of the parish.
 There are now two worship spaces, the church and the chapel.
-The school children attend weekly Mass and other liturgical functions during the school hours at the chapel.
+The school children attend weekly Mass and other liturgical functions during the school hours at the chapel located across the street from the school.
 Forty Hours, May Procession, Confirmation, First Penance, and First Holy Communion take place at the church on Route 562.

 During the time Monsignor Klinger was pastor of Immaculate Conception Parish, he undertook an expansion project to build a new church, a school, and a rectory.
 When this became a reality in 2001, the children from Immaculate Conception Parish withdrew from Saint Catharine of Siena School and became the pioneer students in their own parish school.
-Their withdrawal naturally marked a drop in enrollment at Saint Catharine of Siena School.
 Several faculty and staff members departed from Saint Catharine of Siena School to help build up the new Immaculate Conception Academy.

 In 2010 Bishop John O. Barres established the Bishop’s Commission on Catholic Schools to study the diocesan Catholic schools and to promote growth in enrollment.
-Saint Catharine of Siena School has implemented the BCCS recommended marketing strategies.
-In 2012 SCS participated in the Diocesan Transfer Grant program.
-As a result, enrollment has increased with a total of 319 students including pre-kindergarten.
+Saint Catharine of Siena School implemented the BCCS recommended marketing strategies, and beginning in 2012, SCS participated in the Diocesan Transfer Grant program.
+As a result, enrollment remains strong fluctuating between approximately 250 and 300 students in grades pre-Kindergarten through 8th grade, over the last several years.

 Despite the ups and downs in the student population, Saint Catharine of Siena School has continued to be faithful to its mission of providing academic excellence rooted in the Gospel of Jesus Christ.
 Our current pastor, Monsignor Edward R. Domin is a strong proponent of our parish Catholic school.
 The Parish Finance Committee, School Advisory Board, Home School Organization, Marketing Committee, and Strategic Planning Committee work together to support the principal, faculty and staff in carrying out its mission of providing academic excellence and forming children in the Catholic faith.
 All who enter Saint Catharine of Siena School soon learn that “Christ is the reason for our school, the unseen but ever-present Teacher in every classroom.”
 Our children are taught to live the virtues as we all continue to grow in love of God and others.